tinysecurity/SEEDLAB_25/Demo2/readme.md

 	*CustomI2C.py is the implementation or application of the custom transmission protocol object *main.py - main is the primary driver code that implements both the Camera object and the CustomI2C encoding.
-  	We implemented threading to optimize for speed and responsiveness
+  	We implemented threading to optimize for speed and responsiveness *JULIE4_calibration_matrix.yaml - This file holds the data we collected from our camera calibration.
+This includes the camera matrix, the distance coefficients, rotation vector, and translation vector.
+It is the final file we used for camera calibration.

 arduinoCode